pedroei/zoo_iee/README.md

-Project for the Master Degree in Informatic Engineering on IPVC - ESTG\n
+Project for the Master Degree in Informatic Engineering on IPVC - ESTG

 Using: Google ARCore, Sceneform, Android, Java